“Delicate Arch & La Sal Mountains” published at Gobblers by Masticadores

 Balanced Rock & La Sal Mountains at Sunset, Arches National Park, SE Utah (c) Mike Utley

 Balanced Rock is one of the most notable features in Arches National Park.
 Rising 128 feet above the desert floor, this curious rock sits precariously atop a sandstone spire, sentry-like, watching over neighboring red rock fins, pillars, arches, and the distant La Sal Mountains.
 For this image from March 1996, I isolated Balanced Rock and its accompanying tower against the pale winter dusk sky to portray the silent, lonely feeling this icon has always instilled in me.
-From varying angles, this rock looks remarkable different, and one could almost say its personality changes depending upon one’s vantage point.
+From varying angles, this rock looks remarkably different, and one could almost say its personality changes depending upon one’s vantage point.
 It inspires contemplation and awe, and speaks to both the tenacity and fragility of this planet.
 Erosion will eventually topple this rock, but for now it stands in defiance of gravity and the weather.
 (Canon gear, Fuji Velvia ISO 50)

 “Sandstone Pillars & La Sal Mountains”